 Ingredion failed a stack test for carbon monoxide (CO) emissions from the SCS Boiler (ES-62F) on September 6, 2017.
 This was the fourth failed stack test for CO since 2012.
 Ingredion subsequently entered into a Special Oder by Consent to re-analyze the Best Available Control Technology (BACT) limit for CO.
 On February 4, 2020, permit TV-13 was issued with a new BACT limit for CO, which is 0.43 lb CO/MMBtu.
-A stack test was performed on March 3, 2020 and the results showed compliance with the revised limit.
+A stack test was performed on October 4, 2022 and the results (0.27 lb CO/MMBtu) showed compliance with the revised limit.